Siebel Deployment Planning Guide > Data Integrity and Capacity Planning >

 The mechanism for distributing database objects varies by RDBMS, depending on the way storage space is allocated.
 Most databases can force a given object to be created on a specific disk.

-To verify which RDBMS products, versions, and patch levels are supported, see System Requirements and Supported Platforms on Siebel SupportWeb.
+To verify which RDBMS products, versions, and patch levels are supported, see Siebel System Requirements and Supported Platforms on Oracle Technology Network.

-In your planning, you need to allocate space for system storage, rollback or temporary storage space, log files, and other system files, as well as space for Siebel data and indexes.
+In your planning, you need to allocate space for multiple purposes, including system storage space, undo or rollback space, temporary table space, and space for logs and system files, as well as space for Siebel data and indexes.
 If you allocate too little space for your system, you reduce performance; if you allocate too much, you waste disk space.

 The space the RDBMS needs varies primarily based on the total number and types of users supported, as well as the transaction mix and rate.
 Consult the RDBMS vendor's documentation for more information on these requirements.